 How to Care for it: These plants are harder than the others, and we’re still learning as we go.
 Keeping the trees in bright, direct light has worked well for us both so far.
 When it comes to watering, be careful.
 Don’t overwater or let it sit in a puddle.
 Instead make sure the soil is moist, but well-drained.
 Casey’s plant has lost a few leaves (sad face), but with more attention it’s looking a bit better.

-How to care for it: Apparently this plant is almost indestructible (which seems like a good plant for Casey’s 30-year-old brother).
+How to care for it: Apparently this plant is almost indestructible (which is music to our ears!).
 It prefers bright, indirect light and doesn’t need to be watered too often.

 Why we like them: Faux plants is where our love affair for nature began.
 We both own at least a dozen of the small fake plants from Ikea, and also have plenty of faux succulents around both of our homes.
 If you like the look of plants, without the care…we encourage you to fake it til you make it!
 The only thing you need to do with faux plants is move them around your home in different areas for styling, and occasionally change out the planter for a new look!